Jafoolery/Jafoolery.github.io/index.md

 # Hello World

 This is my home page!
-My name is Your Name and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science with minors in Math & Physics.
+My name is Jacob Ruiz and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science with minors in Math & Physics.

 ## Computer Science Projects